quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # Acknowledgment Efficiency

-QUIC version 1 without extensions uses an acknowledgment strategy adopted from TCP.
-That is, every other packet is acknowledged.
-However, generating and processing QUIC acknowledgments can consume significant resources, both in terms of processing costs and link utilization, especially on constraint networks.
-Some applications might be able to improve overall performance by using alternative strategies that reduce the rate of acknowledgments.
+QUIC version 1 without extensions uses an acknowledgment strategy adopted from TCP {{Section 13.2 of RFC9000}}).
+That is, it recommends every other packet is acknowledged.
+However, generating and processing QUIC acknowledgments consumes resources at a sender and receiver.
+Acknowledgments also incur forwarding costs and contribute to link utilization, which can impact performance of some types of network.
+Applications might be able to improve overall performance by using alternative strategies that reduce the rate of acknowledgments.

 # Port Selection and Application Endpoint Discovery {#ports}